 Getting a head start on graphic design in high school can help you gain entry to the college or career of your dreams.
 Even if you decide not to major in design or become a graphic designer, anyone can obtain useful skills from a taking a course in graphic design.
 The tips and techniques that you learn will come in handy for creative projects in other classes, for personal use, or just for fun.

-Homeschool Course Outline: Exploring Graphic Design – Here is an elective course outline that a homeschool mom put together for her 15-year-old who was interested in graphic design.
+Homeschool Course Outline: Exploring Graphic Design – A homeschool mom put together an elective course outline for a 15-year-old student interested in graphic design.
 It’s made for the student to work through at his or her own pace, by exploring each of the following topics:

 I. Introduction to Graphic Design